Kossit73/Broiler_chicken_Financial_Model/README.md

 predictive ML, scenario planning, and custom simulations until you explicitly request them.

+### Troubleshooting slow dashboard refreshes

+The Streamlit app automatically evaluates the model whenever you change assumptions or edit a schedule.
+A full pass recomputes production cycles, annual rollups, cash flows, financial statements, and (optionally) the advanced analytics stack, so complex simulations can make edits feel sluggish.
+If the UI
+lags:

+- Leave the app in the default *summary* analytics mode while iterating.
+Heavy modules (Monte Carlo, goal seek, predictive ML, scenario planning, and custom simulations) stay disabled until you press their dedicated **Run** buttons.
+- Reduce the Monte Carlo iteration count when exploring the stochastic results.
+  Each iteration rebuilds the full model, so trimming runs from hundreds to a few dozen dramatically improves turnaround time.
+- Batch multiple edits before triggering a refresh.
+The model cache stores the latest scenario snapshot, so applying several tweaks at once avoids a full recompute after every single change.

 The command creates the `outputs/` directory (if needed) and writes:

 - `assumptions_summary.(csv|json)` – four-schedule table (Production,